 Categories of Scholarships

 This group of scholarships is supported by income generated from the Foundation’s endowment, fund raising events and the annual giving campaign.
-Scholarships are awarded to new students each year until successful completion of a degree, as the students maintain their eligibility.
-There are currently four types of scholarships funded by the Foundation:
+There are currently three types of scholarships funded by the Foundation:

 More detailed information can be found at the following link on the Financial Aid webpage CLICK HERE.

 There are currently four scholarships which fall within this category and are awarded to both incoming and returning students.
 These scholarships have been established in conjunction with local foundations or through provisions in a will.

 Glens Falls Foundation Lynetta Pesquera Nursing and Arts Scholarships

 William & Elsie Hill Returning Adult Student Scholarship

 Evelyn and Paul Robinson Foundation Scholarships